k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 Some sections of config.ini are not shown in the configuration table UI.
 ### Known Issue
-Some parameters of the config.ini that are supposed to be unhidden are hidden in the Configuration table.
+Some parameters of the config.ini that are supposed to be unhidden - are hidden in the configuration table.
-To mitigate this issue if there is a parameter that needs to be used and does not shown in the table, tick on the hidden filter and you will be able to see it
+To mitigate this issue, if there is a parameter that needs to be used and is not shown in the table, tick on the hidden filter, which will enable you to see it.

 ![configuration](./images/configuration.png)